ohmyhub/.lapdots/README.md

     detailed customization.

 ### Waybar
 -   This is what I use instead of the default swaybar.
 Waybar is a customizable statusbar, similar to the MS Windows taskbar, for Sway and other wlroots based compositors.

 ### Colorschemes
 -   There is no single unified colorscheme that I use for everything.
 However, the main colorscheme is tokyo-night and I try to use colorschemes that work well with that.

+## Box of Loose Configuration
+-   I don't feel like categorizing these at the moment.

+### Ranger File Manager
+-   A powerful terminal file manager.
+It is designed for keyboard navigation and has keybinds that are familiar to vim users.
+One of it's most well known features is file previews.
+You can preview most files.
+Your code previews can have syntax highlighting.
+You can preview images and have image previews for video files.
+You can show a full preview of a pdf file.
+It's excellent.

+### Mako Notification Daemon
+-   This little guy is what I use to get desktop notifications.
+It's great because without it I wouldn't have Discord notifications popping up to remind me I need to disable Discord desktop notifications.

+### Tridactyl Firefox Extension
+-  Vim-like keyboard navigation?
+In my internet browser!?
+Yes.

+### Zathura Document Viewer
+-  Minimal document viewer with vim-like keyboard navigation.
+I'm starting to see a pattern.